FumingYang-Felix/WaferTools/README.md

 - Requirements: Python 3.10–3.12, macOS/Windows/Linux.
 - GPU optional.
 SAM will use CUDA if available, otherwise CPU.
 - Place SAM checkpoints in the project root (recommended) or `cache/`:
+(if you don't have - software will download it for you at the first time you running the section segmentation, may take a few minutes)
 `sam_vit_h.pth`, `sam_vit_l.pth`, `sam_vit_b.pth`

 ---